-WEL WELDING
+WEL Welding

-Hr/Wk Lect/ Disc Sem Cr Hr

-Courses

-WEL.101 Fundamentals of Welding Theory 2 2
+WEL.101 Fundamentals of Welding Theory

 This course provides a convenient source of know- how or information that is needed by all persons going into the field of welding.
 Much information provides aids in selecting the correct process since this is directly related to the metal being welded.
 The processes are explained in detail.
 In addition, the course provides quality control data and reference material that is of high interest to welding personnel.
 The information is purely technical in nature and there is nothing included on actual welding technique.
-Areas of concentration will include welding processes and definitions, the shielded metal-arc (stick) welding process, the gas metalarc (MIG) welding process, the gas tungsten-arc (TIG) welding process, the oxyacetylene (gas) welding process, weld quality control and other related welding information.
+Areas of concentration will include welding processes and definitions, the shielded process, weld quality control and other related welding information.